 Most celebrants worth employing for your wedding day, should have their own PA system.
 If they do not, we have 2x BOSE S1 battery powered speakers available for hire.
 These can also be used to ‘beef’ up your outdoor ceremony if you have over 100 guests.
 They are 160w each and sound great!
 We also have a very reliable battery powered wireless microphone.

 Serato is excellent for weddings.
-It is a digital program I run on my Mac allowing me to DJ using my entire music collection.
+It is a digital program we run on the MacBook allowing us to DJ using the entire music collection.
 Its having all the music on hand, while still being able to ‘DJ’, not just pressing play on a computer.

-I do not use Behringer anything.
+We do not use Behringer anything.